 There’s a popular hiker adage that says that the best first aid kit in an emergency is the one that you have with you at the time.

 So, come prepared on all your primitive camping trips with the first aid supplies you need to handle injuries and illnesses.
-If the time comes where you need to use your supplies, you’ll be happy you packed them, even if it meant a bit of extra weight in your pack.
+If the time comes when you need to use your supplies, you’ll be happy you packed them, even if it meant a bit of extra weight in your pack.

 9. Hiking rain jacket